Muhammad Jalaluddin Sayeed: Building Singapore maritime industry

-"Captain Sayeed laid the keel for NOL and built it up into a reputable international line for which Singapore will always be grateful.
-None of us had ever run a shipping line and Captain Sayeed was patient in teaching us the ropes..."

 Legacy

 In 2006, NOL established Scholarship is in memory of the late Muhammad Jalaluddin Sayeed for Master of Science in Maritime Studies jointly offered at Nanyang Technological University and Norwegian School of Management.

-In NOL's own word, "It (the scholarship) recognises Sayeed's pioneering spirit and his contributions to NOL and the maritime industry in Singapore."
+In NOL's own words, "It (the scholarship) recognises Sayeed's pioneering spirit and his contributions to NOL and the maritime industry in Singapore."

 Personal life

-Jalaluddin married Zareena Sayeed, and have 4 daughters, Mahjabeen, Nazneen, Lubna and Fatima.
+Sayeed married Zareena Sayeed, and had 4 daughters, Mahjabeen, Nazneen, Lubna and Fatima.
 He is also first cousin of Syed Mohammad Ahsan.